Un voyage de plus de 320 kilomètres! (A journey of over 200 miles!)

 Eighteen volunteers are taking on a challenge to cycle over 200 miles between Paris and Chichester,UK to raise money for Huntington’s Disease Association.

-The ride is part of year-long activities at Gatwick-based international payroll specialist FMP Global.
+The ride is part of year-long activities at Gatwick-based international payroll specialist IRIS FMP.
 The group has chosen HDA as their ‘Charity of the year’.

 Huntington’s Disease is a hereditary degenerative neuro-psychiatric disorder that usually affects people between the ages of 30-50 years.
 There is currently

 no cure.
 The Huntington’s Disease Association supports people affected by the disease.
 They provide information and advice through a nationwide specialist Huntington’s Disease Advisory Service, with advisers working across England and Wales to offer practical support to families affected by Huntington’s.